albertony/cpufeatures/README.md

 On Microsoft it mainly uses the Microsoft-specific __cpuid intrinsic, on other platforms it resort to inline assembly code, generating the cpuid instruction, available on x86 and x64, that queries the processor for information.

+**Note:** The returned status of AVX features in this mode does not only indicate that it is supported in hardware by the processor; it tells if it is supported by the processor _and_ supported by the operating system, _and_ that it is currently enabled in the operating system!
+It basically tells you if AVX instructions actually can be used or not, on the current system.
+See the following [Stack Overflow answer](https://stackoverflow.com/questions/44144763/avx-feature-detection-using-sigill-versus-cpu-probing/44157138#44157138) for a description of the algorithm used.
+This is different from the [Microsoft mode](#microsoft-mode), where only processor hardware support is reported.

 Most of the source code is copied from libsodium (src/libsodium/sodium/runtime.c and src/libsodium/include/sodium/private/common.h), just slightly modified to fit my